Clinical & Community Impact

 But to stay independent, joyful, resilient, and hopeful as they age.

-You have far more control over how well you age than you’ve been led to believe.
+Athletes in Aprons reflects a simple, evidence-based belief: that people have far more influence over how well they age than they’ve often been led to believe.

-It’s a lifestyle philosophy written for real people — cardiac patients, cancer survivors, back-of-the-packers, busy professionals, caregivers, and anyone who wants to feel better and live better.
+It’s written for real people — cardiac patients, cancer survivors, busy professionals, caregivers, and anyone who wants to feel stronger, steadier, and more capable over time.

-This book teaches a longevity lifestyle rooted in:
+At its core, the book explores a longevity lifestyle rooted in:

 • Metabolic health